Best Boot Knife Reviews in 2024: Top 5 Models

 Two widely used blade designs are the clip-point and drop-point.
 We consider using clip-point blades where precision and detail work are essential.
 In contrast, the drop-point provides more durability and endures all the abuse you cast at it.

-The spear-point blade is another popular design available on many boot knives.
+The spear-point blade is another popular design available on many knives.
 It contains a symmetrical pointed blade design and usually has a double edge.
 Some states consider it a dagger, so don’t forget to check local laws before purchasing it.

 Another excellent blade design is the sheep-foot blade.
 We use this blade design for cutting.
 It includes a sharp bottom with a smooth finish on the top, making you less prone to pierce yourself.